redsanket/spark/external/hue/guide/howtos/index.rst

       :alt: Monitoring Jobs in Job Browser.
       :align: left

    It may take a few minutes before the job is accepted before it can start.
-So, if you don't see your jobs, just wait a few minutes.
+So, if you don't see your jobs, just wait a few minutes and refresh the **Job Browser**.

 #.
 Once your jobs have completed, the **Job Browser** will mark your jobs with the green status **Succeeded**.